slowernews/wisdom-tldr/README.md

 there are consequences for acting and don't acting
 -->

-===
-###On getting feedback
+Feedback speeds up improvement.
 Mentors are your best source of feedback.
-Feedback speeds up improvement.

 > *'I’d rather have criticism from a genius than praise from an idiot.'*